ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-tgw.png)

-Attach a transit gateway to a Direct Connect transit virtual interface.
 This configuration offers the following benefits.
 You can:

 - Manage a single connection for multiple VPCs or VPNs that are in the same Region.
 - Advertise prefixes from on-premises to AWS and from AWS to on-premises.